ivogeorg/ce-learning-progression-004-06-12/learning-progression-with-la-schema.md

 [[toc](#table-of-contents)]

 1. `[<lernact-disc>]`What if our physical world had 3 different charges instead of 2 (positive and negative)?
-2. `[<lernact-disc>]`Each fundamental interaction has a particle.
+2. `[<lernact-disc>]`Each fundamental interaction has a mediator particle.
 What is the particle for Electromagnetism?
 3. `[<lernact-disc>]`Einsein's largest contribution to science were his theories of relativity, special and general.
 But he did not get his Nobel Prize in Physics for either one.
 What did Einstein get a Nobel Prize for?

 #### 3. Present